syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/Chart-types/stack-bar.md

 ## Stacking group

-You can use the [`stackingGroup`](../../api/chart/series/#stackinggroup-string) property to group the stacked bar.
+To group the stacked bar, the [`stackingGroup`](../../api/chart3d/series3DModel/#stackinggroup) property can be used.
 Columns with same group name are stacked on top of each other.

 {% if page.publishingplatform == "typescript" %}